mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 We will be utilizing a specialized dataset comprising 1,225 images of Tarallini biscuits sourced from an industrial plant.
 Each image has a resolution of 256x256 pixels.
 The dataset categorizes biscuits into four types: "no defect," "not complete," "strange object," and "color defect."
 To ensure a comprehensive view for analysis, each biscuit is captured from four different angles.
 This rich dataset closely mimics real-world quality control scenarios, making it highly suitable for developing an effective defect detection model in an industrial setting.

-The dataset was obtained by running the provided code/notebook from the Kaggle link.
-It is organized into `train`, `test`, and `val` (validation) folders.
-Within each of these folders, there are subfolders named `ok` (for non-defective biscuits) and `nok` (for defective biscuits), allowing for clear separation of normal and anomalous samples.

 Below are some example images from the training dataset for both non-defective and defective cookies:

 <img width="1140" alt="Screenshot 2025-05-28 at 1 11 44 PM" src="https://github.com/user-attachments/assets/2b4ffba5-31d6-443b-801a-8692a58fa5d4" />